-This is the history of heavy metal pioneers, Black Sabbath: a complex story, especially when it comes to their lineup changes.
+This is the history of heavy metal pioneers, Black Sabbath.
+It is quite a complex story to tell, especially when it comes to their lineup changes.
 Find the band’s graphic timeline and swipe below:

-Black Sabbath was formed in 1968 in Birmingam, England, with Ozzy Osbourne on vocals, Tony Oimmo on guitar, Geezer Buttler on bass and Bill Ward on drums.
+Black Sabbath was formed in 1968 in Birmingam, England, with Ozzy Osbourne on vocals, Tony Iommi on guitar, Geezer Buttler on bass and Bill Ward on drums.
 This line up is considered the classic Black Sabbath, which released eight studio albums, considered by many as their most fundamental output.

 Master of Reality, Black Sabbath’s third album, was released in 1971.
 It expanded the band’s influence in stoner rock, doom, and heavy metal.
 One of the most popular tracks on the album is Into The Void.

 In 1972 Vol 4. was released, maintaining the band at the peak of their popularity and influence.
 Their next LP, Sabbath Bloody Sabbath (1973), was also well received.
-It featured a more arranged sound, with less heavy guitar rifss, but good quality songwriting, for example in tracks like Sabbra Cadabra and Looking for Today.
+It featured a more arranged and light sound, with less heavy guitar rifss, but good quality songwriting, for example on tracks like Sabbra Cadabra and Looking for Today.

 By 1979 Ozzy Osbourne was out of the band again.
 The singer started a new and prolific solo career, while Black Sabbath recruited their next singer.

 The second era of Black Sabbath with Ronnie James Dio

 In 1980 Black Sabbath already had enlisted a new singer: Ronnie James Dio, a former member of the band Rainbow.
-His singins style was way different than Ozzy’s, but he could establish a different version of Black Sabbath in it’s own right.
+His singing style was way different than Ozzy’s, but he could establish a different version of Black Sabbath in it’s own right.

-During the eighties, with Ronnie James Dio, Black Sabbath released two albums: their classic LP Heaven and Hell in 1980 and Mob Rules in 1981.
+During the beginning eighties decade, Black Sabbath released two albums with Ronnie James Dio: their classic LP Heaven and Hell in 1980 and Mob Rules in 1981.
 Both albums are considered a completely different approach to Black Sabbath’s music, but still good on their own terms.
-For the first album, Bill Ward was still on the drums but for the next one, due to his problems with alcohol, he was replaced by Vinnie Appice.
-The line up of Dio, Iommi, Buttler and Appice would be know as the “Mob Rules line up”.
+For Heaven and Hell, Bill Ward was still on the drums but for Mob Rules, due to his problems with alcohol, he was replaced by Vinnie Appice.
+The line up of Dio, Iommi, Buttler and Appice would become known as the “Mob Rules line up”.